tardis-sn/stardis/docs/installation.rst

 For Non-Developers
 ^^^^^^^^^^^^^^^^^^

-STARDIS can be downloaded by **non-developers** by running
+STARDIS can be downloaded for non-developers by running

 ::

    $ pip install git+https://github.com/tardis-sn/stardis.git@main

-in the terminal with your STARDIS environment activated.
+in the terminal.

 For Developers
 ^^^^^^^^^^^^^^